 Topics

-• Molecular characterization of anti-infective agents, including mechanism of action, structural characterization, and confirmation of target engagement
+• Molecular characterization of anti-infective agents, including mechanism of action, structural characterization, and confirmation of target engagement of the identified lead molecule(s)

 • Development of novel assays and models to test drug efficacy, including cellular, organoid, and animal model systems